macmeaker/monitoring/README.md

 # Monitoring - My written check scripts
-In my work and in private I work a lot with and on monitoring.
+At my work and in private I work a lot on monitoring.
 I use Nagios, Icinga(1) and Icinga2.
-So I have to write some check scripts for new monitoring request.
+So I have to write some check scripts for new monitoring requests.
 I will use this repo for publishing my written check scripts

 At the end you will find a list of the current check scripts.